Submissions to the Autumn 2021 issue of Folyosó are now open! The deadline for all submissions is October 15.

 Folyosó welcomes original English-language writing, as well as art (including photography), from students of the Varga Katalin Gimnázium.
 In 2021 we will open submissions to the world; our first international issue will appear in the spring of 2021.
 For now (at least through the Autumn 2020 issue), the journal is only in English, except for the contest (see below).
 Gradually we will include more work in Hungarian.

 Open Call (open to Varga students): Send us your best writing, in English, in any form (poem, story, essay, dialogue, etc.)–and send us your art.
 Please read this entire page and the FAQ page for details.
 To submit a piece for consideration, please email it as an attachment (Word for writing, high-quality image file for photography and art) to diana.senechal at vargaszolnok.hu.
 In the subject line, please include the word “Submission.”
-The deadline for the Winter 2020-2021 issue is January 31, 2020.
+The deadline for the Winter 2020-2021 issue is January 15, 2020.
 The Open Call is separate from the contest and has a different deadline.